tpoisot/tpoisot.github.io/drafts/networkx-metapopulations-python.md

         return(str(self.status))
 {% endhighlight %}

-I won't go into the detail of this notation, but you can read more **HERE** or **HERE** if you want.
+I won't go into the detail of this notation, but you can read more [here](http://www.penzilla.net/tutorials/python/classes/) or [here](http://jhamrick.mit.edu/2011/05/18/an-introduction-to-classes-and-inheritance-in-python/) if you want.
 In any case, we now have a way to specify patches, with a spatial position and an occupancy.
 With this in hand, the next step is to create a network of patches, which will be the spatial landscape over which we simulate our metapopulation.

 # Create a spatially explicit graph